 Enterprise Products Partners (EPD) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the provider of midstream energy services had gained 7.41% over the past month.
-This has lagged the Oils-Energy sector's gain of 7.72% and outpaced the S&P 500's gain of 3.31% in that time.
+Heading into today, shares of the provider of midstream energy services had gained 4.44% over the past month, lagging the Oils-Energy sector's gain of 4.51% and outpacing the S&P 500's gain of 3.88% in that time.

-Wall Street will be looking for positivity from EPD as it approaches its next earnings report date.
-This is expected to be January 30, 2020.
-On that day, EPD is projected to report earnings of $0.54 per share, which would represent a year-over-year decline of 8.47%.
-Our most recent consensus estimate is calling for quarterly revenue of $8.01 billion, down 12.73% from the year-ago period.
+EPD will be looking to display strength as it nears its next earnings release, which is expected to be January 30, 2020.
+The company is expected to report EPS of $0.54, down 8.47% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.02 billion, down 12.7% from the prior-year quarter.

 Any recent changes to analyst estimates for EPD should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-EPD is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.73% lower within the past month.
+EPD currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that EPD has a Forward P/E ratio of 13.02 right now.
-Its industry sports an average Forward P/E of 11.15, so we one might conclude that EPD is trading at a premium comparatively.
+In terms of valuation, EPD is currently trading at a Forward P/E ratio of 13.22.
+This represents a premium compared to its industry's average Forward P/E of 11.15.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.